wordofwarning/wordofwarning.org/current/2016-spring/macaskill/index.md

 *Presented by* Contact + Word of Warning *during* Queer Contact 2016

 #### In Brief
-Donning her chaps to ask if size really does matter, MacAskill delivers a full-frontal assault on penis envy, female masculinity, horses and DIY.<br>*Tell me about it, Stud…*
+Donning her chaps to ask if size really does matter, MacAskill delivers a full-frontal assault on penis envy, female masculinity, horses & DIY. <a href="http://vimeo.com/133550925" target="_blank">Trailer</a>. <br>*Tell me about it, Stud…*

-See her <a href="http://vimeo.com/133550925" target="_blank">trailer</a>.
+Now that it's over, read <a href="http://www.thestage.co.uk/reviews/2016/stud-review-at-contact-manchester-revels-in-absurdity" target="_blank">The Stage review</a>.

 #### Venue + Booking Details
 Dates: Thursday 4 — Saturday 6 February 2016, 9.30pm